kanryu/sbpl/README.md

             gen.expansion((1,1))
             gen.bold_text("0004693003005000")
             gen.print()

+    # send the main packet for printing
     comm.send(gen.to_bytes())

+    # send the finalize packet
     comm.finish()

+    # (auto closed to exit from 'with:')
 ```

 You can describe print contents in JSON format and can specify them all together.